pi314/warawara/doc/warawara.colors.rst

 with a few extensions.

 Note that all these colors are mapped to the nearest xterm 256 color.
-Their RGB value are likely not the consistent with W3C's definition.
+Their RGB value are likely *not* consistent with W3C's definition.

 .. _w3c_color_list: https://www.w3.org/TR/css-color-3/#svg-color
 __ w3c_color_list_